SampsonML/SampsonML.github.io/README.md

 ## About Me
-My name is Matt Sampson, and I am an honours student and Bok scholar at ANU studying large-scale cosmic ray propegation through the interstellar medium (ISM).
+My name is Matt Sampson, and I am an honours student and Bok scholar at ANU studying large-scale cosmic ray propagation through the interstellar medium (ISM).
 I'm very passionate about astrophysics and computational simulations.

 ## Curriculum Vitae
 [Matt Sampson](MattCV.pdf)